Large values of cusp forms on GL(n): Statement of results

-Let $G$ be a split real reductive group with Riemannian globally symmetric space $S$.
-Let $\Gamma$ be a non-uniform lattice in $G$.
-We consider functions $f$ on $\Gamma\backslash S$ which are eigenfunctions of all intrinsic operators, namely the full ring of $G$-invariant differential operators $\mathscr{D}_G(S)$ on $S$.
-Then $f$ has an infinitesimal character, which we assume to be regular and going to infinity in a dilated sector.
-We assume furthermore that $f$ is a cusp form, since these are known to decay rapidly at infinity and are thus bounded.
+Let $G$ be a split semisimple group over $\R$, $K$ a maximal compact subgroup of $G$.
+We denote by $S=G/K$ the associated Riemannian globally symmetric space.
+Let $\Gamma$ be a non-uniform lattice in $G$, which we shall assume to be of congruence type.
+We consider functions $f\in C^\infty(\Gamma\backslash S)$ which are eigenfunctions of the ring of $G$-invariant differential operators $\mathscr{D}_G(S)$ on $S$, eigenfunctions of the Hecke operators, and cuspidal.
+We shall refer to functions $f$ satisfying the above conditions as {\it Hecke-Maass cusp forms}.
+In particular, if $\Delta$ denotes the (non-negative) Laplacian on $M$ then $\Delta f=\lambda f$ for some $\lambda > 0 $.